starsarenaorg/march-maddness-raffle-picker/Readme.md

+You can find the list of winners under `winner.json`.
+The whole process with time stamps and can be found under `logs/app.logs`

 ## How did we pick the winners ?
 * A snapshot is taken at 12 PM EST 20.04.2024 which can be found under`data/snapshot.json`.
 * The keccak256 hash of the snaphot file will be attested on chain to prove that the contents  hasn't been modified.
 Here is the transaction : https://snowtrace.io/tx/0xbdd3f18c674291d339573119868ea9a015d4a8006778b39bb16be73e91b49cb1?chainId=43114